 And hushes me to perfect peace and rest.

-These lines, from Ella Wheeler Wilcox's poem "Night," are typical of the verse then sought after by American magazines and newspapers.
-When Poetry's first issue appeared in October 1912, the fifty-one-year-old Monroe could not have foreseen the magazine's impact.
-But it was exactly as if a bomb had exploded, and nothing would ever look, or sound, the same in American poetry again.
+These lines, from Ella Wheeler Wilcox’s poem “Night,” are typical of the verse American magazines and newspapers then sought.
+When the first issue of Poetry appeared in October 1912, the 51-year-old Monroe could not have foreseen the magazine’s impact.
+It was as if a bomb had exploded, and nothing would ever look, or sound, the same in American poetry again.

 The Renaissance in American Poetry

-As Monroe looked around Chicago's cultural landscape in the early years of the twentieth century, she would have seen a world-class symphony and opera, theater troupes, dance companies, along with more substantial brick and mortar evidence of citywide support for the arts, including the Art Institute and the spectacular new Orchestra Hall.
-She resolved to do something similar for poetry by providing a venue devoted solely to its practice, as well as the rare chance for poets to be paid for their work.
+As Monroe looked around Chicago’s cultural landscape in the early years of the 20th century, she saw a world-class symphony and opera, theater troupes, and dance companies, along with more substantial brick-and-mortar evidence of citywide support for the arts, including the Art Institute and the spectacular new Orchestra Hall.
+She resolved to do something similar for poetry by providing a venue devoted solely to its practice as well as the rare chance for poets to be paid for their work.

-Although Monroe herself was not wealthy, she moved comfortably in the circles of Chicago's commercial and cultural elite.
-One of her first approaches was to novelist, socialite, and institutional trustee Hobart C. Chatfield-Taylor, who suggested a financial plan: convince 100 people to donate fifty dollars a year for five years to underwrite the operations of the magazine.
+Although Monroe herself was not wealthy, she moved comfortably among Chicago’s commercial and cultural elite.
+One of her first approaches was to novelist, socialite, and institutional trustee Hobart C. Chatfield-Taylor, who suggested a financial plan: convince 100 people to donate 50 dollars a year for five years to underwrite the operations of the magazine.
 With expenses covered by these donations, subscription income could be used to pay poets.
 Monroe had enlisted 108 people when she stopped fundraising in June 1912.

-Monroe then spent several weeks in the Chicago Public Library, compiling lists of potential subscribers and contributors to whom she would send circulars announcing the new magazine: Poetry : A Magazine of Verse (the puzzlingly redundant subtitle would be dropped by Karl Shapiro in 1950).
-The poets' circular assured them "of a chance to be heard in their own place, without the limitations imposed by a popular magazine."
-As an early statement of her editorial principles, Monroe wrote, "We shall read with special interest poems of modern significance, but the most classic subject will not be declined if it reaches a high standard of quality."
+Monroe then spent several weeks in the Chicago Public Library, compiling lists of potential subscribers and contributors to whom she sent circulars announcing the new magazine: Poetry: A Magazine of Verse (Karl Shapiro dropped the puzzlingly redundant subtitle in 1950).
+The poets’ circular assured them “of a chance to be heard in their own place, without the limitations imposed by a popular magazine.”
+As an early statement of her editorial principles, Monroe wrote, “We shall read with special interest poems of modern significance, but the most classic subject will not be declined if it reaches a high standard of quality.”

 Among the first to respond enthusiastically was Ezra Pound.
 He wrote to Monroe from London, predicting a renaissance in American poetry.
-Monroe accepted for her inaugural issue the two poems Pound submitted, "Middle-Aged" and "To Whistler, American" (in which he called Americans "that mass of dolts"), and also accepted Pound's offer to keep an eye out for material, naming him Poetry's first foreign correspondent.
+Monroe accepted for her inaugural issue the two poems Pound submitted: “Middle-Aged” and “To Whistler, American,” in which he called Americans “that mass of dolts.”
+She also accepted Pound’s offer to keep an eye out for material, naming him Poetry’s first foreign correspondent.

 Together, Pound and Monroe were largely responsible for introducing Modernist poetry to American readers.
 The revolution was rapid and complete.
-By 1915, when Pound forwarded "The Love Song of J. Alfred Prufrock," by a twenty-six-year-old unpublished poet named T.S.
-Eliot, night was no longer (and could probably never be again) Wilcox's brunette Mother sheltering her children; instead it "spread out against the sky / Like a patient etherized upon a table."
-And in 1918 Alice Corbin Henderson, Monroe's astute assistant editor, wrote, "Nowadays everyone is writing imagist vers libre, or what the writers conceive as such....
-Free verse is now accepted in good society, where rhymed verse is considered a little shabby and old-fashioned."
+By 1914, when Pound forwarded “The Love Song of J. Alfred Prufrock” by a 26-year-old unpublished poet named T.S.
+Eliot, night was no longer Wilcox’s brunette mother sheltering her children; instead it “spread out against the sky / Like a patient etherized upon a table.”
+In 1918, Alice Corbin Henderson, Monroe’s astute assistant editor, wrote, “Nowadays everyone is writing imagist vers libre, or what the writers conceive as such. … Free verse is now accepted in good society, where rhymed verse is considered a little shabby and old-fashioned.”

 The Open Door Policy

-Since its inception the magazine has followed the Open Door policy articulated by Monroe in the second issue.
-As a result of its ecumenical approach, Poetry published a variety of work, from Joyce Kilmer's poem, "Trees" (the most enduringly beloved poem the magazine has ever printed), and the work of Midwestern populists such as Carl Sandburg, Edgar Lee Masters, and Vachel Lindsay, to important early works by Eliot, Wallace Stevens, William Carlos Williams, and Robert Frost.
-The editorial staff's responsiveness to the variety (and volume) of work it received no doubt helped to ensure the magazine's survival and longevity.
+Since its inception, the magazine has followed the Open Door policy articulated by Monroe in the second issue.
+Because of its ecumenical approach, Poetry published a variety of work, from Joyce Kilmer’s “Trees” (the most enduringly beloved poem the magazine has ever printed) and the work of midwestern populists such as Vachel Lindsay, Edgar Lee Masters, and Carl Sandburg to important early works by Eliot, Robert Frost, Wallace Stevens, and William Carlos Williams.
+The editorial staff’s responsiveness to the variety (and volume) of work it received no doubt helped ensure the magazine’s survival and longevity.
 By making quality the only criterion, rather than style or politics, Poetry avoided the dangers of a too-narrow adherence to any one agenda or fashion.

-Dating from the days when Monroe would boil coffee over a fire in a vacant lot next door to the offices, the Open Door policy was also interpreted more literally.
+Dating from the days when Monroe boiled coffee over a fire in a vacant lot next door to the offices, the Open Door policy was also interpreted more literally.
 Monroe offered hospitality to many poets when they traveled through Chicago, such as W.B.
-Yeats (for whom she also arranged a visit to a local spiritualist) and also helped many poets financially, both directly and indirectly.
-In fact, more than a few future contributors and editors—Janet Lewis, Yvor Winters, Hugh Kenner, Hayden Carruth, George Dillon, and Henry Rago among them—would make their way to Poetry's offices in their youth, finding the door always open.
+Yeats (for whom she also arranged a visit to a local spiritualist) and helped many poets financially, both directly and indirectly.
+In fact, more than a few future contributors and editors—Hayden Carruth, George H. Dillon, Hugh Kenner, Janet Lewis, Henry Rago, and Yvor Winters among them—made their way to Poetry’s offices in their youth, finding the door always open.